cyberomin/cyberomin.github.io/_posts/2016-07-26-tech-at-konga.markdown

 description: "Konga isn’t necessarily an e-commerce company, we’re a technology company that builds tools to facilitates trade and commerce.
 This explains why our mission is To be the Engine of Commerce and Trade in Africa."
 ---

-Konga isn’t necessarily an e-commerce company, we’re a technology company that builds tools to facilitates trade and commerce.
+Konga isn’t necessarily an e-commerce company, we’re a technology company that builds tools to facilitate trade and commerce.
 This explains why our mission is *"To be the Engine of Commerce and Trade in Africa."*

 I’ve been asked a couple of times if we are a technology enabled business, short answer: we are not.
 While we started out as an e-commerce retail company, we have since evolved into a platform.
 Calling Konga an ecommerce company is like saying Uber is a Taxi company or AirBnB is a hotel chain.
 I digress.